 How to come up with content ideas for your blog

-Last year around December time I had a mini freak out moment when I realized I hadn’t travelled overseas for two years.
+Last year around December time, I had a mini-frighten-out moment when I realised I hadn’t travelled overseas for two years.
 I’m a travel blogger who isn’t going to exotic destinations.
 This made me fall into the deep end of the comparison pool.
-I was drowning myself by comparing myself to wildly successful travel bloggers and sites such as the culture trip.
-In order to reassure myself that I wouldn’t run out of post ideas I wrote a list of blog post ideas.
-In one sitting I came up with over 400 post ideas.
-Calmer and less paranoid that my blog would shrivel up and die I wondered if other bloggers ever struggle with coming up with post ideas.
-A few minutes later I found buckets loads of Pinterest articles on how to come up with content ideas.
-I read a few still there was something missing and that was the doing aspect of creativity which if you bear with me you will read about at the end of this post.
+I was drowning myself by comparing myself to wildly successful travel bloggers and sites such as the Culture Trip.
+In order to reassure myself that I wouldn’t run out of post ideas, I wrote a list of blog post ideas.
+In one sitting, I came up with over 400 post ideas.
+Calmer and less paranoid that my blog would shrivel up and die, I wondered if other bloggers ever struggle with coming up with post ideas.
+A few minutes later, I found buckets and loads of Pinterest articles on how to come up with content ideas.
+I read a few, but still there was something missing, and that was the doing aspect of creativity, which if you bear with me you will read about at the end of this post.
 This post is geared at bloggers and anyone who writes basically and is feeling stuck.
 I hope this helps you out.

 Take care of yourself